Mechanism of diving regulators: Excessive work of breathing

 High work of breathing can be caused by high inhalation resistance, high exhalation resistance or both.
 High inhalation resistance can be caused by high cracking pressure, low interstage pressure, friction in second stage valve moving parts, excessive spring loading, or sub-optimum valve design.
-It can usually can be improved by servicing and tuning, but some regulators cannot deliver high flow at great depths without high work of breathing.
+It can usually be improved by servicing and tuning, but some regulators cannot deliver high flow at great depths without high work of breathing.
 High exhalation resistance is usually due to a problem with the exhaust valves, which can stick, stiffen due to deterioration of the materials, or may have an insufficient flow passage area for the service.
 Work of breathing increases with gas density, and therefore with depth.
 Total work of breathing for the diver is a combination of physiological work of breathing and mechanical work of breathing.
 It is possible for this combination to exceed the capacity of the diver, who can then suffocate due to carbon dioxide toxicity.